Thesavagecoder7784/Adversarial-Attack-Neural-Networks/README.md

 5. Jacobian-based Saliency Map Attack (JSMA) Attack
 6. Boundary Attack

+#Datasets
+## MNIST Dataset
+The MNIST dataset is a collection of 70,000 handwritten digit images, split into 60,000 training images and 10,000 test images.
+Each image is 28x28 pixels and belongs to one of 10 classes (digits 0 through 9).

+## Fashion-MNIST Dataset
+The Fashion-MNIST dataset is a collection of Zalando's article images, consisting of 60,000 training examples and 10,000 test examples.
+Each example is a 28x28 grayscale image, associated with a label from 10 classes.

 ## Fast Gradient Sign Method (FGSM) Attack on the MNIST Dataset
 The Fast Gradient Sign Method (FGSM) is an adversarial attack technique that perturbs input images in a single step to fool a neural network into making incorrect predictions.
 FGSM works by leveraging the gradients of the loss function concerning the input image to create adversarial examples.

-### MNIST Dataset
-The MNIST dataset is a collection of 70,000 handwritten digit images, split into 60,000 training images and 10,000 test images.
-Each image is 28x28 pixels and belongs to one of 10 classes (digits 0 through 9).
+Used on the MNIST dataset.

 ### Attack Implementation
 #### Model Training: